 - · Pay period

 - · Date

 - · Deductions;

 These include; Mandatory or Involuntary deductions, which include gross wages garnishments, taxes, and fines not necessarily related to work.

 Deductions also include Mandatory or Voluntary deductions, which usually amount one has chosen to have subtracted from their gross pay.
 In most cases, this subtraction is related to Medicare taxes and childcare costs, of which set your flexible spending accounts as dependent care can help with this, allowing for tax-free withdrawals.
 In other cases, retirement contributions are subtracted.
 This is the case for most salaried employees.

-· Employee's contribution (FICA, FUTA, SUCA) / employee's benefits.
+- · Employee's contribution (FICA, FUTA, SUTA) / employee's benefits.